"Did You Know..."

 letters, and makes the code instantly readable when received.

-George Washington is so popular he runs unopposed (69 electoral votes on the
+George Washington is so popular he runs unopposed.
+He receives 69 electoral votes on the

 John Adams becomes Vice President with 34 electoral votes.
 Of note,